FoodyFood/code-kitchen-build/README.md

 ### Description

 Code Kitchen is an IDE you can host in your own kubernetes cluster.

+This is based off cdr/coder, and JupyterHub, which when combined give you managed VS Code containers.

+The conntainers this repo builds are custom ones I use for myself and my friends.

 This repository houses the builds, the related artifacts, and the associated GitHub workflows.